sailpoint-oss/sailpoint-cli/cmd/transform/README.md

 # Transforms

-The `transforms` command make it easy to create, manage, and test transforms.
+The `transforms` command makes it easy to create, manage, and test transforms.
 Please [read our transforms guide](https://developer.sailpoint.com/idn/docs/transforms) for more information about transforms.
-See below for a description of each command.

 - [List transforms](#list-transforms)
 - [Download transforms](#download-transforms)